Alcyoniidae: Distribution and habitat

 Leathery corals occur globally in temperate and tropical seas.
 They are often pioneer reef species and are found in wave-exposed areas of reef crests, less turbid waters in lagoons, on steep slopes, under overhangs and at depths of thirty metres or even deeper.

 Biology

 Leathery coral polyps include endosymbiotic algae called zooxanthellae.
 The algae undergo photosynthesis and produce sugars from sunlight.
 This food is shared with the host, which itself provides the algae with minerals and shelter.
 Periodically, the surface layer of the leathery tissue is shed.
 This seems to be a mechanism for ridding the colony of unwanted algal growth.

 In a study on the Great Barrier Reef, it was found that the population of these corals was very stable.
 There was little predation, low rates of growth, reproduction and mortality, few new colonies came into existence and few disappeared over a three-year period.

 Genera

-The following genera are recognized in the family Alcyoniina:
+The following genera are recognized in the family Alcyoniidae: